cuhksam/emnlp2019.github.io/_pages/participants.md

 ## About Hong Kong

-Discover a diverse modern metropolis steeped in unique blends of Eastern and Western traditions - only Hong Kong!
+Discover a diverse modern metropolis steeped in unique blends of Eastern and Western traditions &ndash; only Hong Kong!
 For tourism information, please visit the website of the <a href="http://www.discoverhongkong.com/">Hong Kong Tourism Board</a> or view videos at the Hong Kong's <a href="http://www.youtube.com/user/HongKong#p/u/12/dNAs8XqZaLE ">Youtube Channel</a>.

 Below are some third-party apps that may be helpful for planning your stay: